Press

 “On twin theremins, Dorit Chrysler and Charlie Draper were playing Bernard Herrmann’s theme from The Day the Earth Stood Still, the electronic threnody offering either lamentation or possibility.“ — The Financial Times

-“the orchestra treated us to a wonderful sample of the iconic score to The Day The Earth Stood Still complete with theremin … one of the best concerts I have ever seen” — review of the RTÉ Concert Orchestra
+“the orchestra treated us to … the iconic score to The Day The Earth Stood Still complete with theremin … one of the best concerts I have ever seen” — Darren Mooney, Film Critic

 “a delightful musical interlude, hauntingly beautiful” — AJR Journal